cab-1729/Youtube-Subscribe/README.md

 y -> Yes (download this)
 n -> No (Ignore this)
-d -> Show the description of the video and ask for input again
+d -> Show the description of the video and ask for input again p -> Show the thumbnail of the video and ask for input again
 ```

 ## Important details: